Island Etiquette

 • Do not cut down trees to make a fire, use deadfall or charcoal.

-• Set a fire in a safe location using fire pits where provided.
+• Set a fire in a safe location using fire pits where established.

 • It is recommended that you do not bring your own firewood due to spread of the Emerald ash borer and Asian long-horned beetle.
 Christie Lake lies just outside of a regulated area for transportation of wood.